jared-desjardins/jared-desjardins.github.io/_pages/3_research.md

 <br/>

-I'm fascinated by the complexity of human language, and my research is driven by a general curiosity about words, parts of words, the implicit rule systems that govern their various arrangements, and how (and why) they mean what they mean.
-Consequently, my research centers around morphology, syntax, semantics, and their "interface", usually using corpus-based methods.
-Please see below for information about my current and past research.
+I'm fascinated by the complexity of human language, and my research is driven by a general curiosity about words, parts of words, the implicit rule systems that govern their various combinations, and how (and why) those combinations mean what they mean.
+Consequently, my research is primarily concerned with morphology, syntax, semantics, and their "interface", and I have explored each from a variety of approaches, including language in interaction, frequency and grammaticalization, formal language theory (specifically Minimalism, but more recently, and in my view correctly, within construction-based theories), and I frequently utilize empirical, corpus-based methods.
+Please see below for information about my current and past research projects, and feel free to contact me with any questions.

 ***
 <sub></sub>